-Viewport Colors – When enabled the VRayLightMeter displays a gradient to illustrate the variation in the illumination.
+Viewport Colors – when enabled the VRayLightMeter will display a gradient to illustrate the variation in the illumination.

-– Hitting this button calculates the measured values at the grid points of the light meter helper.
+– hitting this button will calculate the measured values at the grid points of the light meter helper.

 The following example shows how VrayLightMeter measures the illuminance from two lights.

 VRayLightRect – default settings with Intensity multiplier of 90

 VRayLightSphere: default settings